 The murder of Stephen Lawrence in 1993 was one such attack.
-A brutal assault on a black teenager by a group of white youths motivated by the colour of the victim’s skin.
+A brutal assault on a black teenager by a group of white youths motivated by the color of the victim’s skin.

 A police car arrived with no ambulance in sight.
 No first aid was provided and Stephen Lawrence died where he lay.
 Being told your son has been murdered is an unimaginable horror; hearing the details of a chance attack, a motivation of race and a brutal stabbing leaving your child dying in the road.